JeffGiroux/f5_terraform/Azure/Autoscale_via_lb/README.md

 This template deploys each BIG-IP in an Azure VMSS as a standalone device and NOT in a [BIG-IP Device Service Cluster (DSC)](https://www.youtube.com/watch?v=NEguvpkmteM).
 As a result, there is no traditional BIG-IP clustering in regards to config sync and/or network failover.
 Each device is standalone, each device retreives its onboarding from custom-data, and each device is treated as [immutable](https://www.f5.com/company/blog/you-cant-do-immutable-infrastructure-without-a-per-app-architecture).
 If changes are required to the network/application config of the BIG-IP device, then you do this in custom-data via changes to Terraform TF files.
 The Azure VMSS will perform a rolling upgrade (aka replacement) of each BIG-IP device.

+**Networking Stack Type:** This solution deploys into an *EXISTING* networking stack.
+You are required to have existing VPC networks, firewall rules, and proper routing.
+Refer to the [Prerequisites](#prerequisites)

 ## Prerequisites

 - ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.